wereHamster/webshot/README.md

 Expect a latency of around one to three seconds to render or capture a simple, static HTML page.
 If the page needs to load external resources (images, fonts, data via XHR etc.), the latency will increase accordingly.

+## Security

+The service is not designed to be directly accessible by end-users.
+Even though the API exposes only a limited set of capabilities, they could still be used by malicious users to exfiltrate information via the created screenshots.
+You should only give API access to users who you fully trust.